-When a judge gives DFPS the authority to consent to medical care for a child in conservatorship, the agency designates up to four primary and backup medical consenters to make healthcare decisions for the child.
+When a judge gives DFPS the authority to consent to medical care for a child in conservatorship, the agency designates up to four primary and/or backup medical consenters to make healthcare decisions for the child.
 The two primary medical consenters are usually the child's caregivers or a caseworker and another CPS staff.
 The goal of designating multiple consenters is to ensure that a consenter can be present in person when the child receives treatment.
 This is particularly important when the child is being prescribed psychotropic medications.

-DFPS may choose medical consenters and backup medical consenters who are:
+DFPS may choose medical consenters and backup medical consenters who are live-in caregivers with knowledge of the child's medical history and needs:

-- Professional employees of emergency shelters; - Foster parents; - Relatives; - CPS caseworkers, supervisors, or other CPS staff; - Parents whose rights have not been terminated, if in child's best interest.
+- Foster parents; - Relatives; - CPS caseworkers, supervisors, or other CPS staff; - Parents whose rights have not been terminated, if in child's best interest.

 Medical consenters and backup medical consenters must be individuals, not a facility or a facility's shift staff.
-DFPS may not choose medical consenters and backup medical consenters who are employees of staffed facilities such as Residential Treatment Centers (RTCs) or intermediate care facilities for individuals with developmental disabilities.
+DFPS may not choose medical consenters and backup medical consenters who are employees of staffed facilities such as Residential Treatment Centers (RTCs), emergency shelters, or intermediate care facilities for individuals with developmental disabilities.
 CPS caseworkers are usually designated in these cases.